 Cross Bones started its life as a burial ground and a good 15.000 people were laid to rest here.
 It was an unconsecrated graveyard for those that were forgotten: prostitutes, single women and their babies.

 After the graveyard was closed in the 19th century, it was forgotten, and the area was eventually turned into a car park.
-When works for the extension of the Jubilee Line started back in the 1990s, the graveyard was eventually excavated, and the remains can nowadays be viewed in the Museum of London.
+When works for the extension of the Jubilee Line started back in the 1990s, the graveyard was eventually excavated.
+The remains found can nowadays be viewed in the Museum of London.

-For now, the area has been turned into a Garden of Remembrance, complete with a long wall of ribbons to commemorate those forgotten women that were buried here.
-But funding isn’t guaranteed, so it is unclear how long this will remain a garden before eventually being built over again.
+For now, the area has been turned into a Garden of Remembrance.
+Complete with a long wall of ribbons to commemorate those forgotten women that were buried here.
+But unfortunately funding isn’t guaranteed.
+So it is unclear how long this will remain a garden before eventually being built over again.

 Red Cross Garden (SE1)